magento/devdocs/guides/v2.0/cloud/reference/cloud-composer.md

 These files are location-dependent, and cannot reside in the `vendor` directory.
 They are distributed as part of the base packages, and they rely on hooks located in the `magento/magento-composer-installer` package, which marshals them to the appropriate locations.

-One way in which Magento Enterprise Cloud Edition deploys differently than other Magento installations is that it does not marshal base packages on the Cloud environment.
+One way in which Magento Commerce deploys differently than other Magento installations is that it does not marshal base packages on the Cloud environment.
 This could change in a future Cloud release, but for now, on the Cloud environment specifically, the marshaling functionality of `magento/magento-composer-installer` is disabled.

 Therefore, when upgrading to a new Cloud version or adding, removing, or changing any packages that rely on file marshaling, you must: